An infinite number of songs can each be the greatest record ever made, as long as they take turns. Today, THIS is THE GREATEST RECORD EVER MADE!

 The Beatles, The Beach Boys, and The Rolling Stones channeled Chuck Berry to build something new.
 The Ramones took inspiration from The Beach Boys to make glue-sniffing into potential AM radio fare.
 Gary Frenay took the inspiration of Raspberries' Best--the horny singles ("Go All The Way," "I Wanna Be With You," "Tonight," and "Ecstasy") written by The Raspberries' Eric Carmen--and wrote "No Promise."

 TIP THE BLOGGER: CC's Tip Jar!

-Hey, Carl's writin' a book!
+Carl's writin' a book!
 The Greatest Record Ever Made!
-(Volume 1) will contain 100 essays (and then some) about 100 tracks, plus two bonus instrumentals, each one of 'em THE greatest record ever made.
+(Volume 1) will contain 134 essays about 134 tracks, each one of 'em THE greatest record ever made.
 An infinite number of records can each be the greatest record ever made, as long as they take turns.
 Updated initial information can be seen here: THE GREATEST RECORD EVER MADE!
-(Volume 1)
+(Volume 1).